Separation and Divorce

 Print

-If you are living in a context of domestic violence, you can ask for help and support from various services.
+If you are experiencing domestic violence, you can ask for help and support from various services.
 You can also request protective measures, even if you decide not to report the violence to the police.

 A woman raises her hand in front of her as a sign of refusal or defense.
 Her face is partially hidden, and she appears to be in distress.